JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 #### // TODO Comments

 If you want to postpone an attribute creation for specific columns, you can choose `//todo comment` as the mapping type.
 JPA Buddy will generate the //todo comment with the corresponding quick-fix actions depending on the column type.
-You can call these actions via ⌘+B (Cntl+B) shortcut:
+You can call these actions via ⌘+B (Ctrl+B) shortcut:

 - For known basic and association types you can: